Expungement Lawyers Explain What an Expungement Is

 California Penal Code 1203.4 is the main code section that deals with expungements.
 Under PC 1203.4, a criminal conviction can be dismissed from your criminal record.

-Be Aware: An Expungement Doesn’t Seal Your Record
+An Expungement Does Not Seal Your Record

 Many people mistakenly believe an expungement will completely seal your record, making it undiscoverable when a criminal background search is performed.